 Orthotics & Prosthetics Outcomes

-Vision - Helping our warfighters achieve the highest possible quality of life through the advancement of revolutionary amputee and human performance related research
+Vision - The highest possible quality of life for our injured Service members and beneficiaries through the advancement of knowledge in orthotics- and prosthetics-related research

 Loss of limb or limb functionality is one of the most debilitating traumatic injuries suffered by US military personnel.
 Recent advancements in commercially available orthotics and prosthetics have dramatically improved device capability, however there remains an urgent need for continued development of devices and associated rehabilitation treatments that provide demonstrable improvement in user functionality and quality of life for our service members.